 To create a new architecture, open the architecture selection panel by clicking "Select architecture" from the Architecture drop-down on the left-hand side of any FOND project.

-You can also create a new architecture by selecting the "+Add new architecture" button at the top of the lefthand menu.
+- create a new architecture by clicking the plus button .
 It's then a three or four-step workflow to configure the architecture, depending on the type of architecture you're creating.
 You then apply this new architecture to the project.

 Applying architectures to projects